 As annuals, basket flowers need to be grown from seed.
 Luckily, this is easy to do, and they don't require a stratification period.

-Collection of the seeds should occur once they're fully formed and can easily be removed.
-They can either be sown indoors a couple of months before transferring them to their outdoor location, or sown directly outdoors.
-Just make sure it's done after the last frosts.
+Collection of the seeds should occur once they're fully formed and can easily be removed from dried flower heads.
+They can either be sown indoors a couple of months before transferring them to their outdoor location, or sown directly outdoors after the chance of frost has passed.